Skip to main content Skip to secondary navigation

 2. Reservations for tabling in White Plaza may be requested in increments not to exceed 5 consecutive days.
 Tabling reservations are approved on a first-come, first-served basis.

-3. Only one Tabling Space Request Form will be approved for a group or organization at a time (i.e., the same student organization is not permitted to make multiple simultaneous reservations).
+3. Only one Tabling Space Request Form will be for a group or organization at a time (i.e., the same student organization is not permitted to make multiple simultaneous reservations).

 4. Specific tabling locations are at the discretion of Student Affairs Meeting Services.
 Priority will be given to registered events and activities scheduled in White Plaza.
 All reasonable efforts will be made to accommodate specific location requests.

-5. Tabling Requirements:
+5. Additional Tabling Requirements:

-• Tabling is only permitted between the hours of 8 a.m. and 8 p.m.
+2. Tabling is only permitted between the hours of 8:00 a.m. and 8:00 p.m.

-• No more than one standing sign, easel, or sandwich board per table is permitted.
-Requests for additional signage are only permitted with written approval via the Tabling Space Request Form.
-Free-standing items must be removed and stored between 8 p.m. and 8 a.m.
+5. No more than one standing sign, easel, or sandwich board is allowed per table.
+Requests for additional signage must be submitted in writing via the Tabling Space Request Form.
+Free-standing items must be removed and stored between 8:00 p.m. and 8:00 a.m.

-9. Tables or other display materials must be staffed at all times by the reserving party, which must be currently enrolled Stanford students and recognized student organizations, departments, schools, institutes, or programs
+8. Tables or other display materials must be staffed at all times by the reserving party, which must be currently enrolled Stanford students and recognized student organizations, departments, schools, institutes, or programs

-10. Amplified sound is only allowable from 12 p.m. to 1 p.m., Monday through Friday.
+9. Amplified sound is only allowable from 12 p.m. to 1 p.m., Monday through Friday.
 Any request to have amplified sound outside these times must be submitted in advance via the Tabling Space Request Form.

-12. Any request outside the activities listed above likely qualifies as a program or event and must be registered via Cardinal Engage.
+Any request outside the activities listed above likely qualifies as a program or event and must be registered via Cardinal Engage.

 FestiFall, 2023.
 Credit: Anthony Chen/Ethography